malonehunter/hyperdope-gematria/README.md

 Any contributions you make are **greatly appreciated**.
 Please report any issues or bugs.
 Errors in the cyphers will be fixed with highest priority.

-If you have a suggestion that would improve the project, please fork the repo and create a pull request.
+If you have a suggestion that would improve the tool, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)